soumya997/soumya997.github.io/aboutme.md

 My name is Soumyadip.
 I have the following qualities:

-- I'm a otaku/weeb
+- I'm a weeb
 - I rock a great beard
-- I'm a programmer(and I wont hack someone's facebook account)
+- I'm a programmer(and I wont hack someone's facebook account for ya)

 What else do you need?

 ### My story